adiosplugins/scripts/readme.md

 # WPify scripts

-Easy build process automation that utilizes `@wordpress/scripts`, but adds a custom behaviour to `start`, `build` and adds hot reloading with BrowserSync to `hot` script.
+Easy build process automation that utilizes `@wordpress/scripts`, but adds hot reloading with BrowserSync to `hot` script and creating plugin archive with `archive` script.

 ## Install